Looking for new, fresh and fun activities to do at home? We have you covered!

 #7 Exploring Hydroponics: Kids are always amazed to see plants growing without soil.
 This simple kid-powered system gives them a chance to experiment and explore hydroponic basics.

-#8 Dairy Coloring Book: Break out some coloring pencils, crayons or markers and dive into the Undeniably Dairy coloring book!
+#8 Dairy Coloring Book(PDF): Break out some coloring pencils, crayons or markers and dive into the Undeniably Dairy coloring book!

 #10 Relax and Read A Book!
 After so many active gardening activities, take some time to relax and read a book.
 Growing Minds children’s has a great collection of children’s gardening literature and many more activities!